sj-piano/contact-app/README.md

 Clone the repo and change to the repo directory:
 `git clone git@github.com:sj-piano/contact-app.git && cd contact-app`

+Copy the template to make a `.env` file.
+Adjust its values if you prefer not to use the defaults.
+`cp .env.example .env`

 Check that your Docker service or desktop app is running.

 Build the images and run the containers: